harvardinformatics/informatics-website/docs/about/index.md

 		(2017-2021)<br>

-		<p>Juerg was a Senior Bioinformatics Scientist in the group from 2017-2021, when he worked primarily on proteomics data with the Mass Spec Core and the Melton Lab.</p>
+		<p>Juerg worked primarily on proteomics data with the Mass Spec Core and the Melton Lab while he was in the group.</p>
 </div>
 <div class="col-1-24 card-margin-inner"></div>